HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.20/networking/install-hpovlogicalinterconnectfirmware.md

 ### -ApplianceConnection &lt;Object&gt;

-Specify one `[HPOneView.Appliance.Connection]` object or Name property value.
+Specify one `[HPEOneView.Appliance.Connection]` object or Name property value.
 If Resource object is provided via Pipeline, the ApplianceConnection property of the object will be used.

 | Aliases | Appliance |
 | :--- | :--- |